andactan/andactan.github.io/_posts/2019-12-07-inverse-graphics.markdown

 Now we have got the 3D geometric attributes of the objects and also the semantic segmentation of the given scene, we can infer textural features of each detected object.

 First of all, textural branch combines the semantic map from the semantic semantic branch and the instance map from the geometric branch to generate an instance-wise semantic label map $$ \textbf{L} $$.
 Resultant label map encodes which pixels in the image are the objects pixels and whether instance class of the each object pixel belongs to a foreground object or a background object.
-And also, during combination any conflict is resolved in favor of the instance map [[Kirillov et al., 2018]](#home).
-Using an extended version of the models used in multimodal image-to-image translation [[Zhu et al., 2017b](#home), [Wang et al., 2018](#home)], a **textural de-renderer** encodes the texture information into a low-dimensional embedding and later a **textural renderer** tries to reconstruct the original image from that representation.
+And also, during combination, any conflict is resolved in favor of the instance map [[Kirillov et al., 2018]](https://arxiv.org/abs/1801.00868).
+Using an extended version of the models used in multimodal image-to-image translation [[Zhu et al., 2017b](https://arxiv.org/abs/1711.11586), [Wang et al., 2018](https://arxiv.org/abs/1711.11585)], a **textural de-renderer** encodes the texture information into a low-dimensional embedding and later a **textural renderer** tries to reconstruct the original image from that representation.
 Let us break into pieces how the whole branch de-renders and renders given image:

 Given an image $$ \textbf{I} $$ and its instance-wise label map $$ \textbf{L} $$, the objective is to obtain a low-dimensional embedding $$ \textbf{z} $$ such that from $$ (\textsf{L}, \textbf{z}) $$, it is possible the reconstruct a plausible copy of the original image.
 The whole idea is formulated as a conditional adversarial learning framework with three networks $$ (G, D, E) $$: